filipviz/move-docs/content/en/docs/peace/foundation/governance.md

 ### 2) Snapshot Voting

 Stewards may endorse a Proposal by publicly stating their support and publishing the proposal to the [DAO's Snapshot Space](https://snapshot.org/#/peace.movedao.eth) for Basic voting with a 5 day Voting period.
-Proposals must be announced in the DAO's Discord at least 24 hours before voting opens.
-Donors can elect to be emailed with voting and delegation instructions.
+Proposals must be announced in the DAO's Discord before voting opens.

 When publishing Proposals, Stewards must include:
 - The name(s) of the Steward(s) endorsing it.